Resources

 Step 3: Submit all the relevant documents

-• All the required documents requested by the insurance provider have to be submitted to further continue the claim process.
+• All the required documents requested by the insurance provider must be submitted to continue the claim process.

 • The documents needed will depend on the kind of death undergone.